Dog Company Story - A True Story of American Soldiers Abandoned By Their High Command book

 Dog Company Sergeant Saves Dozens from Taliban Suicide Bomber Threat

-In the firsthand video account linked above, Sergeant First Class (Ret.)
-Timothy “Mo” Moriarity and Captain Roger Hill recount that ambush and the follow-on operations that led to the destruction of a car bomb-making factory, preventing future attacks and potentially saving hundreds—if not thousands—more lives.
+In the firsthand video account above, Sergeant First Class (Ret.)
+Timothy “Mo” Moriarity and Captain Roger Hill recount that ambush and the follow-on operations that led to the destruction of a car bomb-making factory, preventing future attacks and potentially saving hundreds — if not thousands — more lives.